vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 Because of this, building a clinical relationship based on mutual trust is absolutely essential.
 Trust can take time to develop, but first impressions should not be underestimated.
 The feeling you walk away with after an initial consultation with a new clinician is invaluable information that you should take into account when deciding whether or not to continue the relationship.

 Your clinician should also inspire boundless confidence.
 It is well known that self-efficacy (i.e., self-belief) is one of the most important determinants of long term health outcomes.
 Finding confidence in your own body when it feels like it's failing you is exceedingly difficult.
-But while you might not always believe in your ability to overcome mountainous obstacles, your clinician sure as hell should.
+But while you might not always believe in your ability to overcome mountainous obstacles, your clinician should.

-The importance of trust has a number of interesting implications.
-The issue of trust bleeds into the decision making process

-Do they genuinely listen to your story?
-Pressed for time.
-But letting you tell your story is important.
-Do they REALLY listen?

-Authenticity and professionalism...
-certifications-on-the-wall.... doesn't mean shit.
-Be careful of "certificate hangers" and salesmen trying Overly obsesses "certificate hanger"

-Also

-The use of language... ()
-Nonthreatening language

-Fearmongering around pain and physical activity...
+Does your clinician add to your anxiety?
+Do it seem like they aren't really interested in listening to you?
+These are things you should be paying close attention to.
+It goes without saying that a clinical environment characterized by disinterest, fearmongering, and pessimism poses a great hurdle to you gaining the strength necessary to move in a positive direction.

+## Do they set goals and monitor progression?

+The unfortunate reality is that many clinicians do not practice intelligent goal setting.
+Goals give direction to pain rehabilitation programs.
+You and your clinician should collaborate to set realistic goals, taking into account your valued activities, preferences, and other constraints.

+Once you and your clinician have worked together to identify overarching long term goals, you must break them into staged goals achievable in smaller timeframes.
+Staged goals allow for planned progression, another crucial aspect of active therapy which is often ignored by clinicians outside of professional sports contexts.

+Planned progression means that when you reach a predetermined goal, you are going to progress in some way in order to work toward the next stage.
+Feeling safe and confident is paramount, but challenging yourself is equally as important!
+Gradually improving mental and physical resilience is one of the key ways the pain system desensitizes, but no meaningful progress will be made in this regard if the stimulus is not sufficient.

+Pain management without goals and planned progression is like trying to hit a bullseye in darkness.
+Monitoring function and symptoms over time is like turning on the light, it's much easier to aim accurately when you can see what you're doing!

+You also need
+Good clinicians will also react to unexpected changesin response to any  have an Attention to detail (without becoming neurotic) is something any clinician worth their salt

+Your clinician also needs to be able to be reactive and adapt youre goals and progression

+Setting realistic goals
+Though goal setting is important, it's
+- Be PROCESS oriented

+- Attention to detail

 They lead by example

-There is a lot of fearmongering around pain and physical activity. (confidence and trust)

-Self-efficacy (i.e., believing in your ability to accomplish a task) is a significant determinant of long-term health outcomes.

-- Tough balance.
-They should inspire confidence while always.
-Psychologically
-- Inspire you

-While you may not always believe in yourself, they sure as hell should.

-Remember, clinicians don't have magic hands, they should be your life coach.

-## Do they set realistic goals and monitor progression?

-- The most powerful effects happen in the 23 hours OUTSIDE of the clinic, if they aren't helping you with that, pff

-- Being a source of safety doesn't mean that they should not challenge you.

 Your clincician should support your need to feel competent.
 They should be giving you attainable goals. (ties in with confidence mentioned in previous section)

-o
-Without progression, it's shooting in the dark

-Knowing what is "realistic" or not can be difficult.

 And without some sort of goal to anchor the process (preferably one based in your preferences and activities)

-Set realistic goals

 - Disease progress
 - Progressing in difficulty (going along with challenged but confident)

-- Attention to detail
 Tailoring treatment

 Adaptable if nothing change

-No hypothesis is 100% certain, can change with time.
-Uncertainty is fine, but there should be an action plan.

-NO QUICK FIXES

-- Be PROCESS oriented

-Whether you're facing fears or simply trying to walk more, ...

-## Are they afraid of saying<br>"I don't know?"
+## Are they afraid of saying "I don't know?"

+Some people are really good at giving false impressions of authority and intelligence.
+One such archetype to watch out for is the "certificate collector."
+You know, the clinician who has a dozen diplomas hanging on their wall.
+This often says more about their desire to be *perceived* as knowledgeable than their actual abilities and wisdom.

+Inflated egos are common in all areas of life, and this is no less true in the medical field.
+The best clinicians will put YOU at the center.
+What does this mean in practice?
+If you ask questions, eventually you should get the response, "I don't know."

 When they don't know something, they should be able to direct you to someone who does.